 3) Impact – The project impacts society in a significant way.
 Does this project dramatically increase the cultural dialogue about LGBTQ issues?
 Or, does this project reach an audience that is not regularly exposed to LGBTQ images and issues?

 4) Overall Quality – A project of extremely high quality adds impact and significance to the images and issues portrayed.
 Fair, accurate and inclusive images can sometimes be weakened when they are part of a poor-quality project.

 When are the nominees announced?

-The nominees will be announced in mid-January 2020.
+The nominees will be announced in early 2022.
 Check our website for a press release and a complete list of nominees.

 How are award recipients selected?